guardian/grid/thrall/README.md

 # thrall

-Thralls pulls messages from an SQS queue, interpret them, and modify an Elasticsearch index accordingly.
+Thralls pulls messages from a kinesis, interprets them, and modifies an Elasticsearch index accordingly.